vrona/FHE.Chess/docs/model_lifecycle.md

 Quantized model (clear models are converted into an integer equivalent) trained, validated, tested on non-encrypted data.<br>

 At this step, if you need a deep dive into Quantization?!
-You can read [zama's quantization explanations](https://docs.zama.ai/concrete-ml/advanced-topics/quantization).<br>
+You can read [Zama's quantization explanations](https://docs.zama.ai/concrete-ml/advanced-topics/quantization).<br>

 *   Training, validation and Testing are **identical as "Clear" except**:<br>